yenlow/retain-keras/README.md

 * `--path_data`: Path to evaluation data.
 Default: 'data/data_test.pkl'
 * `--path_target`: Path to evaluation target.
 Default: 'data/target_test.pkl'
 * `--omit_graphs`: Does not output graphs if argument is present.
 Default: (Graphs are output)
-* `--n_steps`: Integer Maximum number of visits after which the data is truncated.
+* `--maxseq`: Integer Maximum number of visits after which the data is truncated.
 This features helps to conserve GPU Ram (only the most recent n_steps will be used).
 Default: 300
 * `--batch_size`: Batch size for prediction (higher values are generally faster).
 Default: 32

 ## Interpretation Arguments